-Is It logic Level, Or What?!?
+Is This MOSFET Logic Level, Or What?!?

-There's a lot of confusion, and even among "the professionals", a lot of controversy regarding the true definition of Logic Level.
+There's a lot of confusion, [and even among "the professionals", a lot of controversy] regarding the true definition of Logic Level.

 Figure 1 is an excerpt from the DMG3402L Diodes Inc. datasheet: